What is an Escalation Path for Phone Calls?

 New On-Call & Operations Published

 An Escalation path is the pre-defined order in which different team members are called if the initial person on-call does not answer.
 For example: 1.
 Call the Primary Responder → 2.
 If no answer, call the Secondary Responder → 3.
 If no answer, call the Engineering Manager.
-This "path" ensures that a critical phone call is eventually handled by a human authority.
+This "path" ensures that a critical phone call is eventually handled by a human authority, and mapping rotation timelines through responsive on-call management software interfaces ensures phone escalations follow the same rotation order your team trusts.

 Key Benefits of Phone Escalation